Undergraduate Course: Controversies in Medicine, Technology and the Environment (STIS10009)

 ||Availability||Available to all students

-During the practical symposia, students will apply the analytical tools they learn each week to the controversy around the cloning of Dolly the sheep.
+During the practical symposia, students will apply the analytical tools they learn each week to analyse a real-world controversy, starting with the creation of the first cloned mammal: Dolly the sheep.
 They are encouraged to engage with the controversy, including adopting competing perspectives in order to develop their critical skills and ability to convey complex ideas to an informed audience.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2018/19, Available to all students (SV1)

 Seminar/Tutorial Hours 10,

 Programme Level Learning and Teaching Hours 4,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)

 Students will contribute to an online discussion board, commenting on the weekly readings of the course.
 This will be in operation in weeks 2┐10 and students will be given a single mark per substantive contribution.
 Overall grade of this component of the assessment will be provided at the end of the course.